The world's most capable, rugged and secure

 Download the complete document here.

-As mentioned earlier, these practices are intended to compensate for the lack of cyber security built into traditional control systems by taking maximum advantage of the natively available functionality.
-When that native functionality does, however, provide cyber security, as does the authentication and encryption built into Bedrock controllers, the protection is even greater.
+As mentioned earlier, these practices are intended to help compensate for the lack of cyber security built into traditional control systems by taking maximum advantage of the natively available functionality.
+When that native functionality does, however, provide cyber security, as does the authentication and encryption built into Bedrock OSA controllers, the protection is even greater.
 A comprehensive protection plan would involve both cyber secure programming practices and intrinsic cyber security.